The $4 travel hack that will save your trip

 Arm yourself with loads of lightweight activities for the plane such as travel-sized games - colouring in books, card games and storybooks.

 One way to buy time – and keep the kids happy - is to wrap up a couple of inexpensive new surprise gifts that they can unwrap and play with on the plane or use during the trip and present them mid-flight.

-Amy MillsAn experienced freelance journalist and travel writer, Amy has worked in newspapers and magazines in Australia and the United Kingdom for the past 18 years.
-Based in Queensland, Amy enjoys sharing must-visit secret spots from her adventures around the world with her two little boys in tow.
+Amy MillsAn experienced journalist and travel writer, WHO's Travel Editor has a particular interest in wellness and immersive travel and enjoys sharing must-visit secret spots from her adventures around the world with her two little boys in tow.